Interdisciplinary Marine Conservation

 Program Highlights

-- Located on beautiful Scripps Institute of Oceanography campus adjacent to a state marine protected area and across from Southwest Fisheries Science Center (NOAA office), you'll have access to diverse resources and opportunities for hands-on learning.
+- Located on beautiful Scripps Institution of Oceanography campus adjacent to a state marine protected area and across from Southwest Fisheries Science Center (NOAA office), you'll have access to diverse resources and opportunities for hands-on learning.

 - Learn from 60+ professors, instructors, experts, coaches, and real-world practicitioners in various disciplines, including marine biology, ecology, oceanography, geology, climate sciences, governance, law, Indigenous experience, justice, communities, ethics, economics, filmmaking, and more.
 You'll grow your professional network through all in-person content.